 - 21 Things to Do During Holiday Break

 - Create a Pop Tart Gingerbread House

 Work the Right Amount During the Holidays

-About.com’s Management Expert has some great ideas about managing the holiday season.
-While his article is aimed at managers, many of his... ideas for prioritizing, planning and rewarding staff will work for all of us in our professional lives.
+About.com’s Management Expert has some great ideas for managing the holiday season.
+While this article is aimed at managers, many of his ideas... for prioritizing, planning and rewarding staff will work for all of us in our professional lives.

 More About Working During the Holiday Season:Continue to 4 of 6 below.